Syllabus for Food Ethics

 180 credits, or equivalent, including 60 credits in philosophy, aesthetics, musicology, literature or art history.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Philosophy

 Decisions and guidelines

-The course may run jointly with the course 5FP113 at advanced level.
+The course may run jointly with the course 5FP114 at C level.
 The course requirements are higher on students at advanced level than on C level students.

 Upon successful completion of the course, students should: